McMurdo Station: 1990s

 In December 1991, the new Crary lab, named for Albert P. Crary, was dedicated, replacing the older Thiel Earth Science Laboratory and the Eklund Biological Center.

 The McMurdo greenhouse was expanded with a glasshouse expansion in 1994.
 A Foremost Terra bus was delivered the same year, and served until 2025; the bus could haul 56 passengers and was dubbed Ivan the Terra.

-In 1995, the McMurdo Ground Station came online, which was collaboration between NASA and the NSF; it is a communication facility with a 10-meter S and X Band antenna in polygonal dome overlooking the base.
+In 1995, the McMurdo Ground Station came online, which was a collaboration between NASA and the NSF; it is a communication facility with a 10-meter S and X Band antenna in polygonal dome overlooking the base.
 It has supported communication with satellites such as for radar mapping Antarctica and TDRSS.
-In 1996, the NASA Long Duration Balloon facility, a McMurdo Field Station was established.
+In 1996, the NASA Long Duration Balloon facility, a McMurdo Field Station, was established.

 In 1999 the Navy conducted its final flight out from McMurdo to New Zealand, marking the end of a 44-year chapter of Naval aviation from McMurdo Station.